Tokyo’s Invisible Homeless: Supporting Nanairo and Practical Ways to Help

 Their work is practical, grounded, and consistent:

-Frontline support often depends on the unglamorous basics, the things that make weekly operations possible to support Tokyo homeless.
+Frontline support often depends on the unglamorous basics.
+These are the things that make weekly operations possible to support the homeless in Tokyo.

 Nanairo currently needs: